Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 How many people can attend a wedding or funeral?

-New South Wales: up to 300 can attend a wedding, subject to the 4 sq metre rule indoors.
+New South Wales: up to 300 can attend a wedding.
 For weddings, up to 20 people in the wedding party are permitted on the dance floor.
 This applies only to members of the official wedding party and dancers cannot be rotated or substituted throughout the celebration.
-Funerals can be attended by up to 300 providing there is at least 4 sq metre per person.
+Funerals can be attended by up to 300 OR the number of people allowed by the square metre rule applicable to the size of the venue.
 This applies to indoor and outdoor ceremonies.
 Those attending will have to provide name and contact details.
 In greater Sydney – which includes the Central Coast and the Blue Mountains – singing is limited to five people at any indoor venue including choirs or places of worship.

-Victoria: Weddings and funerals are subject to a one person per 2 sq metres density rule, with no other caps.
-A wedding or funeral held at a private residence is limited to up to 30 people.
-The four-square metre rule must be applied to limit the number of people on the dance floor and there can only be up to 50 people on the dance floor at one time, if space allows.

 Queensland: up to 200 can attend weddings and funerals at a professional venue or private residence as long as a Covidsafe plan is in place.
 Private wedding services in public areas or private homes can have up to 100 people in outdoor public spaces and 50 people in private properties.
 A record of names and contact details of each guest must be kept for 56 days.